How can therapy help me?

 Our regular rate for counselling is $150/hour.
 We accept cash, Interac Debit, Visa and Mastercard in an effort to help make payments easier.
 Also, you can use your receipts on your personal income taxes as a part of your medical expenses for the year.

 If you need to cancel or reschedule your appointment, please let us know at least 24 hours ahead of time.
 We reserve the right to bill a half session fee for the first late cancellation or missed appointment and a full session fee for following incident.
 In the case of illness or emergency, please contact us as soon as possible and we'll work on rescheduling your appointment for you.
 We may choose to waive your fee in these circumstances.

-For bad weather, we will cancel appointments based on the Waterloo Region District School Board's decision to close schools (not buses).
+For bad weather, we will cancel in person appointments based on the Waterloo Region District School Board's decision to close schools (not buses).

 I attend university, are your services covered by my student benefits plan?

 Students at Wilfrid Laurier University and the University of Waterloo are covered by their student benefits to see one of our counsellors.
 A receipt will be issued which you can then submit for reimbursement.